 The small horses appear to be pony-sized and have the appearance of ram-headed Nesaens, while the two figures driving the chariot are thought to be depictions of humans.
 Unfortunately, due to the vast period of time that passed since its burial, only nine of the horses’ legs have survived and the spokes in one of the wheels remain damaged.

 Although the authenticity of this treasure has been contested many times throughout history, the general scholarly consensus remains that the artworks within the Oxus Treasure are genuine artifacts from the Achaemenid period.

 It has also been theorized that the pieces were probably taken from a nearby temple and buried during one of the many tumultuous intervals of the region to keep safe.

 An artist who created one of the most prominent Persia paintings throughout the region’s history was Kamāl ud-Dīn Behzād, who was alive between 1455 and 1535.
 Behzād was in charge of the royal workshops in Herat and Tabriz throughout the late Timurid and early Safavid Persian eras.

-Behzād was regarding as an important influence within the development of Islamic miniature painting, which went on to be considered a great Persian tradition.
+Behzād was regarded as an important influence on the development of miniature painting, which went on to be considered a great Persian tradition.
 One of his well-known miniature portraits, which he painted in 1500, was his Portrait of a Dervish, which displays the intricate detail that he included within his paintings.